smedina-upc/ihlt/s1/framework.md

   - Explore the syntactic dimension alone.
   - Explore the combination of both previous.

+* Not word neither sentence embeddings should be allowed.

 * Compare and comment the results achieved by these approaches among them and among the official results.